bloominstituteoftechnology/ios-itunes-search/README.md

 <p>

 1. Unwrap the search bar's text
-2. Create a variable `resultType: ResultType!`.
+2. Create a variable `s`.
 This will hold the result type selected from the segmented control.
 3. Using a conditional statement like a `switch` or `if-else`, check the segmented control's `selectedSegmentIndex` property.
 The `selectedSegmentIndex` is an integer value that represents which segment is currently selected.
 Since this segmented control has three segments, its possible indexes will be 0, 1, or 2.
 Set the `resultType`'s value to the correct case for each possible `selectedSegmentIndex` value. (for example, 0 would be `.software` since the selected segment would be apps.)
 4. Call the `performSearch` method of the `searchResultsController`.
 Pass in the search term, and the `resultType`.
 In the completion closure of this method, check for errors.
 If there is no error, reload the table view on the correct queue.